Young Sheldon: Overlap with the parent series

-In most cases different actors are used to portray a given character in the two series, to account for the age difference.
-Jim Parsons is a notable exception in that he appears in both series as the same character, though in this series his appearance is limited to voice only.
+Jim Parsons provides voiceover for the series.
 In the Season 4 episode "Graduation", Mayim Bialik (as Amy, the wife of adult Sheldon) has a brief voice-over role while Sheldon describes the graduation party for their son Leonard, whom he reveals was named after Leonard Hofstadter and Leonard Nimoy.
+Amy and Sheldon make their only on-camera appearances together during the series finale in the office of their Pasadena, California home in an unnamed future year, as neither of their children had been born when The Big Bang Theory ended in 2019.
 Bob Newhart appears as Professor Proton in both series; with the appearance in this series, the character is made to look younger.
 Iain Armitage (Sheldon), Lance Barber (George), and Montana Jordan (Georgie) make a guest appearance in the parent series in a scene in which a VHS tape recorded decades earlier is played.
 There are other actors who appear in both series but as different characters.
 This includes Barber, who had another guest appearance in the parent series as a different character, and Kaley Cuoco who stars in the parent series and makes an uncredited voice appearance in this series, voicing an inanimate object.
-Elon Musk makes cameo appearances as himself in both series.
+Elon Musk made cameo appearances as himself in both series, appearing in the sixth episode of the first season of Young Sheldon.

 The second-season finale episode aired immediately following the one-hour series finale of the parent series.
 In a tribute to the parent series finale, several references are made to it in the Young Sheldon episode.
 The references are both general to the entire parent series, as well as to the series finale in particular.
 In one scene in the Young Sheldon episode, Sheldon promises his father that when he wins the Nobel Prize, Sheldon will mention him in his acceptance speech.
-In the parent series finale, Sheldon wins the Nobel Prize, and he does mention his father (amongst others) in the acceptance speech.
-In another scene in the Young Sheldon episode, Nobel Prize winners are announced out over a montage showing the main characters from the parent series Leonard, Penny, Raj, Howard, Bernadette, and Amy as children.
+In the parent series finale, Sheldon wins the Nobel Prize, and he does mention his father (among others) in the acceptance speech.
+In another scene in the Young Sheldon episode, Nobel Prize winners are announced over a montage showing the main characters from the parent series Leonard, Penny, Raj, Howard, Bernadette, and Amy as children.
 Christine Baranski and Carol Ann Susi, who respectively portray Leonard's mother and Howard's mother in the parent series, make a voice appearance in the montage (a posthumous appearance in the case of Susi).
-Following the montage, adult Sheldon says that he was wrong about feeling at the moment of the Nobel prize announcement that he would be all alone for the rest of his life.
+Following the montage, adult Sheldon says that he was wrong about feeling at the moment of the Nobel Prize announcement that he would be all alone for the rest of his life.